springernature/vpat/springerlink.md

 <td>
 Where user input errors are automatically detected by our own software, those errors are identified with warning text adjacent to the input field.
 We do not rely on visual characteristics alone (e.g. colour) to indicate user input errors.
 <br><br>
-In some parts of the site, we additionally use an <code>aria-describedby</code> property to associate error messages with invalid fields.
+In some parts of the site, we additionally use an `aria-describedby` property to associate error messages with invalid fields.
 <br><br>
-User account pages located at link.springer.com/account use unsemantic, unassociated, label elements to mark up errors.
+User account pages located at link.springer.com/account use unsemantic, unassociated, `label` elements to mark up errors.
 <br><br>
 Pages located at order.springer.com rely solely on built-in browser error checking, and do not identify errors in text.
 Some users with and without Assistive Technology may be unable to access these error states.
 </td>